Anti-Mormonism: Apologetic

 Mormon apologetics and members vary both in their perception of criticism and opposition, as well as what they see as falling under the umbrella of anti-Mormonism.
-Hugh Nibley, the author of voluminous works in response to books deemed anti-Mormon, including a chapter on how to write an anti-Mormon book, explained why he thinks ex-Mormons criticize the church:

-Apostates usually become sometimes feverishly active, determined to prove to the world and themselves that it is a fraud after all.
-What is that to them?
-Apparently it is everything—it will not let them alone.
-At the other end of the scale are those who hold no rancor and even retain a sentimental affection for the Church—they just don't believe the gospel.
-I know quite a few of them.
-But how many of them can leave it alone?
+According to Hugh Nibley, a noted Mormon apologist, some of those who leave the LDS Church "become sometimes feverishly active, determined to prove to the world and themselves that it is a fraud after all," while others "hold no rancor and even retain a sentimental affection for the Church—they just don't believe the gospel."
+However, neither group, Nibley affirms, can ever "leave it alone. ...
 It haunts them all the days of their life.
-No one who has ever had a testimony ever forgets or denies that he once did have it—that it was something that really happened to him.
-Even for such people who do not have it anymore, a testimony cannot be reduced to an illusion.
+No one who has ever had a testimony ever forgets or denies that he once did have it—that it was something that really happened to him."